zhenging/hist207b/notes/07_progressivism/21_the_progressive_era.md

 p.776-793
 p.845-846

-#### Key Terms
-Muckrakers (p.780)
-+ America's first investigative journalists

-17th Amendment (p.787)
-+ Direct election of senators.

-WCTU (Women's Christian Temperance Union) (p.790)
-+ WCTU became one of the largest and most influential women's groups of the 19th century by expanding its platform to campaign for labor laws, prison reform and suffrage.
-+ Middle-class women reformers, most of them movtivated by stroong religious conviction, were the driving force behind social justice movement.
-Among the most powerful campaigns was that of the WCTU.
-(Consuming any alcohol was a sin).

-The National Child Labor Committee (p.791)
-+ Campaigned for laws prohibiting the employment of children.

-Triangle Shirtwaist fire (p.792)
-+ Triangle Shirtwaist Facrtory
-+ In the fire's aftermath, dozens of new city and state regulations dealing with fire hazards, dangerous working conditions, and child labor were enacted across the nation.

-16th Amendment (p.793)
-+ Income Tax.
-(Theodore Roosevelt announced his support.)

-The Jungle (p.797)
-+ A novel, which told the story of a Lithuanian immigrant working in a filthy Chicago meatpacking plant.

-Meat Inspection Act
-+ The **Federal Meat Inspection Act of** 1906 (FMIA) is an American law that makes it a crime to adulterate or misbrand meat and meat products being sold as food, and ensures that meat and meat products are slaughtered and processed under sanitary conditions.

-Pure Food And Drug Act (p.798)
-+ Required the makers of prepared food and medicines to host government inspectors.
-+ Excerpt from the **Pure Food and Drug Act**.
-An Act — For preventing the manufacture, sale, or transportation of adulterated or misbranded or poisonous or deleterious foods, drugs, medicines, and liquors, and for regulating traffic therein, and for other purposes.

-Federal Trade Commission (p.810)
-+ Wilson decided to make a strong Federal Trade Commission the cornerstone of his anti-trust program.
-+ The **Federal Trade Commission** is an independent agency of the United States government, established in 1914 by the Federal Trade Commission Act.
-Its principal mission is the promotion of consumer protection and the elimination and prevention of anticompetitive business practices, such as coercive monopoly.

 #### Questions
 1\.
 How does your text describe "the Progressivism impulse"?
 + Progressives were liberals, not revolutionaries.
 They wanted to reform and regulate capitalist society, not destroy it.